 The local dealer ads are a bit different.
 They star the owner, or sometimes, what appears to be his daughter (not a professional actor).
 They usually spend the entire ad talking about how long they’ve been in business, or their great service, and great prices.
 Sometimes, they shout (this is New York, after all).

 I call these the “me! me! me!” ads.

 Either way, they all tend to blend into each other.
 You really can’t tell the Honda dealer ad from the Lexus dealer ad or the Ford dealer ad.
 The only difference is the strength of the “New Yawk” accent.
 It would be easy to switch them around, without noticing a change.

-This often happens with freelancers and other small businesses too.
+Small business marketers often do this too.
 The marketing all looks pretty much the same.
 You could swap the logos on their web sites and not notice much of a difference between business A and business B. They fail the remarkability test.

 Back to the car dealers for a moment.
 What if, instead of the same old, boring, interchangeable ads, they decided to do something a bit different.
 Something that would be memorable, rather than dull and “broken.”

 And involve the viewers, rather than encouraging them to hit the mute button.
-I don’t know about you, but I can find mine without looking.
+I don’t know about you, but I can find the mute button without looking.
 And it’s the most worn-out button on the remote.